foundry-rs/book/src/config/README.md

-## Configuring with `foundry.toml`
+## Configuring with `foxar.toml`

-Forge can be configured using a configuration file called `foundry.toml`, which is placed in the root of your project.
+Spark can be configured using a configuration file called `foxar.toml`, which is placed in the root of your project.

 Configuration can be namespaced by profiles.
 The default profile is named `default`, from which all other profiles inherit.
 You are free to customize the `default` profile, and add as many new profiles as you need.

-Additionally, you can create a global `foundry.toml` in your home directory.
+Additionally, you can create a global `foxar.toml` in your home directory.

 Let's take a look at a configuration file that contains two profiles: the default profile, which always enables the optimizer, as well as a CI profile, that always displays traces: